mateusjunges/laravel-kafka/.github/ISSUE_TEMPLATE/ask-a-question.md

 ---
 name: Ask a Question
 about: Ask a question about something in this library
-title: "[QUESTION]"
+title: ""
-labels: 'feature request'
+labels: "feature request"
 assignees: mateusjunges

 ---